 Mission

-While I don't expect others to share my eclectic mix of musical tastes, I believe that there may be certain works of mine that people will appreciate.
-Rather than trying to merge these two interests or find a reason for their coexistence, my job is simply to create the best music possible while staying true to my bifurcated musical persona.
+While I don't expect others to share my eclectic mix of musical tastes, I believe that there may be certain works of mine that some may appreciate.
+Rather than trying to merge the two interests, or find a reason for their coexistence, my job is simply to create the best music possible while staying true to my bifurcated musical persona.

 Songs